Patty Hearst: Early life

-Symbionese Liberation Army
+Symbionese Liberation Army (SLA)

 Kidnapping

 On February 4, 1974, 19-year-old Hearst was kidnapped from her Berkeley apartment.
 A small urban guerrilla left-wing group called the Symbionese Liberation Army (SLA) claimed responsibility for the abduction and demanded the release of recently arrested SLA members Joe Remiro and Russ Little.

 After the state refused to free the men, the SLA demanded that Hearst's family distribute $70 worth of food to every needy Californian, an operation that would cost an estimated $400 million.
 In response, Hearst's father obtained a loan and arranged the immediate donation of $2 million worth of food to the poor of the Bay Area for one year in a project called People in Need.
 After the distribution descended into chaos, the SLA refused to release Hearst.

-According to Hearst's testimony at her 1976 trial, she was held for a week in a closet, blindfolded and with her hands tied.
+According to Hearst's testimony at her 1976 trial, she was held for a week in a closet, blindfolded, and with her hands tied.
 During this time, SLA founder Cinque (Donald DeFreeze) repeatedly threatened her with death.
 She was allowed to leave the closet for meals, still blindfolded, and began to participate in the group's political discussions.
 She was given a flashlight for reading and SLA political tracts to memorize.
 Hearst was confined in the closet for weeks.
 She said, "DeFreeze told me that the war council had decided or was thinking about killing me or me staying with them, and that I better start thinking about that as a possibility. ...
 I accommodated my thoughts to coincide with theirs."
 In an April 1974 account, Hearst claimed that she had been offered the choice of being released or joining the SLA.

 When asked for her decision, Hearst elected to remain and fight with the SLA.
 The blindfold was removed, allowing her to see her captors for the first time.
-After this, she was given daily lessons on her duties, especially weapon drills.
+After this, she was given daily lessons on her duties, especially weapon drills, as well as a new name – Tania, after the Argentine guerrilla fighter.
 Angela Atwood told Hearst that the others wanted Hearst to share in the sexual freedom within the unit.
+A few days later she denounced her fiancé Steven Weed.
 Hearst later claimed to have been raped by William "Willie" Wolfe and DeFreeze.